cwhanse/ivcurves/docs/sphinx/source/participating.rst

 -------------------

 These are the steps to make a submission as a competitor.
-You may as many submissions as you like, and each will be a separate entry on the leaderboard.
+You may make as many submissions as you like, and each will be a separate entry on the leaderboard.

 #.
 Create a fork of the ivcurves repository.
 #.
 Create a new folder ``submissions/<your_GitHub_username>``.